edsu/diary/README.md

 ---

+## 6/2/2023

+Today was a day unlike any other, and I can't help but recount the events that took place.
+A peculiar encounter at the *Greenway* led me to meet an enigmatic stranger who introduced himself as *Jordanes*, a distant descendant of the infamous *Herodias*.
+He spoke of his arduous journey to *colonize* a remote island called *Peronne*, telling me stories of his encounters with different people – from the *gallantries* of *Tiberias* to the closed-minded *bigots* in *Tridon*.
+As we sat by the *waveless* lake, he painted a vivid picture of his homeland with breathtaking *skerries* and an enchanting aura that was reminiscent of the *Merrie* England of tales. *Jordanes* surprised me with his knowledge about *Brer*, conducting an impromptu *inquest* about the symbolism behind that iconic character.
+With his words, he seemed to be *proclaiming* a quest to uncover hidden truths and foster understanding in a world that desperately needs it.
+As we parted ways, I couldn't help but feel *hearten*ed by the experience, and the thought of visiting *Peronne* *refresheth* my soul with a beautiful sense of wanderlust.

 ## 6/1/2023

 Today, I found myself lost in thought, *gazing* upon my *gerad* *crucifixion* painting in the living room while *consigning* my deepest, darkest thoughts to my old *Pisgah*.
 I feel a strange blend of *couragious* energy and fear, almost as if I have *lusted* after the idea of finally confronting these feelings that I've been *hiding* for so long.
 The process I am now embarking on seems akin to an unending and *bemoaning* cycle of *retributions*.
 I spent most of today at a *merrymaking*, surrounded by friends, my laughter barely heard over the cacophony of joyous conversations and the *upharsin* of long-forgotten memories, with my *saver* of a partner *surveying* my every move to make sure I was well fed.
 Even at the party, my thoughts kept racing with *surmisings* of my future and how my courage might someday carry me to the top of my metaphorical Mount *Pisgah*.
 How interesting it is the way the mind connects events and emotions, turning a joyous occasion into a moment of reflection and *feedin*' my soul on bittersweet nostalgia.
 This *gauzy* veil that shrouds my heart hangs between *unripe* hopefulness and the heavy reality that lies before me.